BlankAlmasry/Glicko2-Team/README.md

-# php-glicko2
+#Glicko2-Team

-A PHP glicko2 implementation with an easy to use interface.
+A PHP glicko2 Composite Opponent implementation

 The repository is build on https://github.com/diegobanos/php-glicko2